Economic and Social Research Institute

-The Economic and Social Research Institute is an Irish research institute founded in 1960 to provide evidence-based research used to inform public policy debate and decision-making.
+The Economic and Social Research Institute (Institiúid Taighde Eacnamaíochta agus Sóisialta in Irish) is an Irish research institute founded in 1960 to provide evidence-based research used to inform public policy debate and decision-making.
 The research of the institute focuses on the areas of sustainable economic growth and social progress.
-Alan Barrett is the Director of the institute.
+Martina Lawless is the Director of the institute.

 History

 The institute was founded in 1960 by a group of senior academics and public servants, led by T. K. Whitaker, Secretary of the Department of Finance.
 While conducting an economic study of Ireland, Whitaker became aware of the necessity for an independent research organisation to conduct analysis of data using up-to-date quantitative techniques in order to make the data useful for public policy makers.
 The US-based Ford Foundation provided seed funding to establish the Economic Research Institute in 1960.
 In 1966 the remit of the institute was expanded to include social research and the name changed to Economic and Social Research Institute.
 The first Director of the institute was Roy C. Geary, Irish statistician and founder of the Central Statistics Office.